Lofa Tatupu: Seattle Seahawks

 Tatupu quickly established himself as one of the top defensive players in the league as a rookie in 2005, in which he was named to the Pro Bowl, while leading the NFC Champion Seahawks in tackles, with 104, en route to their first Super Bowl appearance in franchise history.
 He also had four sacks and three interceptions, returning one for a touchdown in Seattle's 42-0 Monday Night Football victory against the Philadelphia Eagles.
 On December 2, 2007, he continued his success against the Philadelphia Eagles, intercepting three passes and returning them for a total of 100 yards off of Eagles' quarterback A. J. Feeley.

 In Tatupu's first three seasons, he led the Seahawks in tackles.
 He was voted to the Pro Bowl for the first three years of his NFL career: 2005, 2006 and 2007.
 In 2007, Tatupu was voted to the All-Pro team by the AP.
 In 2008, Tatupu was hampered by nagging injuries which resulted in him playing at a lower level than he has in the past, and as a result cost him a chance to play in four consecutive Pro Bowls.

-Tatupu emerged as the Seahawks' young and fiery leader on defense, making his teammates more attentive to preparation by watching more game tape and calling defensive signals on the field.
+Tatupu emerged as the Seahawks' leader on defense, making his teammates more attentive to preparation by watching more game tape and calling defensive signals on the field.

 On March 21, 2008, the Seahawks signed Tatupu to a six-year contract extension through the year 2015.
 The deal was worth $42 million, with $18 million guaranteed alone in the years 2008 to 2010.
 The contract made Tatupu one of the six highest-paid linebackers in the league.
 Tatupu responded by stating, "I'm going to end my career with the Seahawks."

 On October 19, 2009, during a game versus the Arizona Cardinals, Tatupu tore his left pectoral muscle after a collision with teammate Deon Grant and was ruled out for the rest of the season, a huge loss to the already ailing Seahawks.
 This was the first major injury of Tatupu's professional career after missing only one game in his first four seasons in the NFL.

 After suffering through his worst season in 2009, Tatupu was able to play in every game for the Seahawks in 2010, including their two playoff games.
-Tatupu was released by Seattle on July 31, 2011, after he and the Seattle Seahawks could not come to an agreement on a re-structured contract.
+Tatupu was released by Seattle on July 31, 2011, after he and the Seahawks could not come to an agreement on a re-structured contract.